virtual-imaging-platform/VIP-portal/README.md

 9. Install Boutiques

-    `pip` should run with python3, on python2 systems, `pip3` should be used.
+    `pip` should run with python3, on python2 systems, `pip3` must be used.

         pip install boutiques